How to find the LMB

 Using a satnav – The old LMB postcode (CB2 0QH) has moved to the new building.
 However until mapping systems are updated the most reliable postcode to use is CB2 0RE – this will bring you to Robinson Way, a short distance from the new building.

-For maps to the campus, please see the the section at the bottom of the page.
+For maps to the campus, please see the the section at the top of the page.

 The LMB has limited parking for visitors.
 Please contact your host or LMB Reception (01223 267000) to reserve a car parking space for your visit.
-Alternatively, visitors can use the hospital’s patient and visitor car park, run by NCP (charges apply).
+Alternatively, visitors can use one of the hospital’s patient and visitor car parks.
+The nearest is the yellow car park 2 (charges apply).

 Off-Site Parking – Park and Ride

 The nearest Park and Ride site is the Trumpington Road site.
 Use the ticket machine to buy a ticket specifically for the Addenbrooke’s hospital campus.
-Cars are parked for free.
+Parking costs £1.

 The main bus station is a good walk across the campus to the new LMB building as indicated on this map (pdf)